moby/moby/CONTRIBUTING.md

 * Note: the above script expects to find your GitHub user name in ``git config --get github.user``

+#### Small patch exception

+There are several exceptions to the signing requirement.
+Currently these are:

+* Your patch fixes spelling or grammar errors.
+* Your patch is a single line change to documentation.

 If you have any questions, please refer to the FAQ in the [docs](http://docs.docker.io)

 ### How can I become a maintainer?